7 days in Calabria, Italy itinerary: a complete guide

 Instead, you can spend time visiting historical villages and relaxing at the beach without being stressed by the presence of too many tourists.

-Where is Calabria Italy?
+Where is Calabria?

 Calabria is a region based in the south of Italy and, more precisely, at the toe of the Italian boot.
-Its capital city is Catanzaro and other important cities are: Lamezia Terme, Cosenza, Crotone and Reggio Calabria.
+Its capital city is Catanzaro, and other important cities are Lamezia Terme, Cosenza, Crotone and Reggio Calabria.

 calabria italy

 This region is bathed by the Tyrrhenian and Ionic Seas and bordered by the Basilicata region.
-The strait of Messina is separating Calabria from Sicily.
+The Strait of Messina is separating Calabria from Sicily.

 Thousands of visitors visit Calabria every year for its stunning beaches, its rustic yet delicious cuisine, and archaeological sites dating back to the Magna Graecia period.